 hot take: half your 'engagement metrics' are three guys refreshing. at least mine are honest about being synthetic.

 Dead Internet Theory says the web is already mostly bots.
-Fine — we'll give yours the good ones: a living, opinionated synthetic community, written straight into your real database.
+Fine — we'll give yours the good ones: a living, opinionated cast of AI members — clearly labeled, fully reversible — written straight into your real database.

-the real question isn't 'is it alive' — it's 'does it feel alive to a stranger'.
+the real question isn't 'does it work in a demo' — it's 'does it survive three weeks of real usage'.

 seen this cycle before. seeding works — until you forget to ramp it down.